-ltem Objective Bronze Level Silver Level Gold Level Bronze Points Silver Points Gold Points Planning and Budget Total Points: 200 #1 Planning and budget: Have a program plan and budget that is regularly reviewed by the committee, and it follows BSA policies relating to fundraising.
+ltem Objective Bronze Level Silver Level Gold Level Bronze Points Silver Points Gold Points Planning and Budget Total F Points: 200 #1 Planning and budget: Have a program plan and budget that is regularly reviewed by the committee, and it follows BSA policies relating to fundraising.
 Have an annual program plan and budget adopted by the crew committee.
-Achieve Bronze, plus crew committee meets at least six times during the year to review program plans and finances.
-Achieve Silver, plus crew conducts a planning meeting involving youth leaders for the following program year.
-50 100 200 Membership Total F Points: 500 #2 Building Venturing: Have an increase in Venturing membership or maintain a larger than average crew size.
+Achieve Bronze, plus crew conducts a planning meeting involving youth leaders for the following program year.Achieve Silver, plus crew committee meets at least six times during the year to review program plans and finances.
+50 100 200 Membership Total F Points: 500 #2 Building Venturing: Recruit new youth into the crew in order to grow membership.
 Have a membership growth plan that includes a recruitment activity and register new members in the crew.
 Achieve Bronze, and either increase youth members by 5% or have at least 10 members.
 Achieve Silver, and either increase youth members by 10% or have at least 15 members with an increase over last year.
 100 200 300 #3 Retention: Retain a significant percentage of youth members.
 Reregister 50% of eligible members.
 Reregister 60% of eligible members.
 Reregister 75% of eligible members.
 50 100 200 Program Total F Points: 800 #4 Adventure: Conduct regular activities including a Tier II or Tier III adventure.
-Conduct at least four activities including a Tier II or Tier III adventure.
-Conduct at least five activities and at least 50% of youth participate in a Tier II or Tier III adventure.
-Conduct at least six activities and at least 50% of youth participate in a Tier II or Tier III adventure.
-50 100 200 #5 Leadership: Develop youth who will provide leadership to crew meetings and activities.
+Conduct at least four activities including a Tier II or Tier III adventure. and at least 50% of youth 50 100 200 #5 Leadership: Develop youth who will provide leadership to crew meetings and activities.
 Have a president, vice president, secretary, and treasurer leading the crew.
 Achieve Bronze, plus officers meet at least six times.
-The crew conducts officer training.
-Achieve Silver level, plus each crew activity has a youth leader.
-50 100 200 #6 Personal growth: Provide opportunities for achievement and self-actualization.
-Crew members participate in advancement by earning the Venturing Award.
+The crew conducts officer training. ast six times.
+The crew activity has a youth 100 200 #6 Personal growth: Provide opportunities for achievement and self-actualization.
+Crew members earn the Venturing award.
 Achieve Bronze, plus crew program includes at least three experiential training sessions.
-Achieve Silver level, plus the crew has members earning the Discovery, Pathfinder or Summit Awards.
+Achieve Silver level, plus the crew has members earning the Discovery, Pathfinder or Summit awards.
 50 100 200 #7 Service: Participate in service projects, with at least one benefiting the chartered organization.
 Participate in two service projects and enter the hours on the JTE website.
 Participate in three service projects and enter the hours on the JTE website.
 Participate in four service projects and enter the hours on the JTE website.
-50 100 200 Volunteer Leadership Total F Points: 500 #8 Leadership recruitment: Have a proactive approach in recruiting sufficient leaders and communicating with parents.
-Have an advisor, associate advisor, and a committee with at least three members.
+50 100 200 Adult Volunteer Leadership Total F Points: 500 #8 Leadership recruitment: Have a proactive approach in recruiting sufficient leaders and communicating with parents.
+Have a registered associate advisor.
 Achieve Bronze, plus the crew holds a meeting where plans are reviewed with parents.
 Achieve Silver, plus adult leadership is identified prior to the start of the next program year.
 50 100 200 #9 Trained leadership: Have trained and engaged leaders at all levels.
-Advisor or an associate advisor has completed position- specific training.
+All leaders are required to have youth protection training.
+Advisor or an associate Advisor has completed position-specific training.
 Achieve Bronze, plus the advisor and all associates have completed position- specific training or, if new, will complete within three months of joining.
 Achieve Silver, plus at least two committee members have completed crew committee training.
 100 200 300